CODE OF CONDUCT

-Ancillary objects of the Institute, in terms of Section 3(2) of the Institute’s Memorandum of Association, are the following:
+Ancillary objects of the Institute, in terms of Section 3(2) of the Institute’s Memorandum of Incorporation, are the following:

-- to consider and deal with all matters affecting the professional integrity of the members of the Institute".
+(iv) to consider and deal with all matters affecting the professional integrity of the members of the Institute.

-- The Board considers that a statement of general principles, which should be observed by members, will be of assistance to members in maintaining the highest standards of integrity and independence fundamental to the profession of Public Finance Practitioners.
+(2) The Board considers that a statement of general principles, which should be observed by members, will be of assistance to members in maintaining the highest standards of integrity and independence fundamental to the profession of Public Finance Practitioner.

-- Members serving in local or related authorities and similar public bodies must observe the laws relating to those bodies, in particular any provisions concerning disclosure of interest.
+(1) Members serving in public sectors must observe the laws relating to those bodies, in particular any provisions concerning disclosure of interest.